mirshahreza/RDBMS-PackageManager/MsSql/README.md

 Packages for MsSql

 ## Setup database
-Download and Run the zzz_Deploy.sql
+Download and Run the Zzz_Deploy.sql

 ## Usage
 Browse and find script you need and easily deploy it by following command: <br />